Ez3D-Rocketry/4-Ez3D-Models-for-D-E-and-F-Motors/README.md

 ## The three models in this repository fly with the larger Estes motors.

-Instead of writing detailed instruction for these models, I will just highlight some of the differences between then and the smaller ones.
+Instead of writing detailed instruction for these models, I will just highlight some of the differences between them and the smaller versions.

 # Assembly: